SocialHackersClass10/databases/Week3/homework/ex-01-employee-skills/README.md

 # About this app

-This is the Implementation of  Databases - week 2 - exercises 3 & 4.
+This is the Implementation of  Databases - week 3 - exercises 1

 All the requirements are implemented through code, with entry point being app.js.

-For reading convenience, all numbers are formatted with thousands separators, respectfully to the current locale.